When To Start Baby Gymnastics

 Even without being breech, newborns are normally in a fairly flexed position.
 Their hips, knees, elbows, hands, and feet tend to curl in.
 By moving them around, without force at all, it helps acclimate them to their new world.
 It also stretches out those muscles that haven’t gotten to yet.
 Try some of the stretches below during diaper changes or while talking and singing to your little one.

-There are several baby and toddler gymnastics activities you can do at home that are fun and beneficial for a young body!
+There are several baby and toddler gymnastics activities you can do at home that are fun and beneficial for a squishy little body!